1. HTTP Bridge overview

 Note

-In this quickstart, you have used the Kafka Bridge to perform several common operations on a Kafka cluster.
-You can now delete the Kafka Bridge consumer that you created earlier.
+In this quickstart, you have used the HTTP Bridge to perform several common operations on a Kafka cluster.
+You can now delete the HTTP Bridge consumer that you created earlier.

-Delete the Kafka Bridge consumer that you used throughout this quickstart.
+Delete the HTTP Bridge consumer that you used throughout this quickstart.

-Configure a deployment of the Kafka Bridge using configuration properties.
-Configure Kafka and specify the HTTP connection details needed to be able to interact with Kafka.
-You can also use configuration properties to enable and use distributed tracing with the Kafka Bridge.
+Configure a deployment of the HTTP Bridge with Kafka-related properties and specify the HTTP connection details needed to be able to interact with Kafka.
+Additionally, enable metrics in Prometheus format using either the Prometheus JMX Exporter or the Strimzi Metrics Reporter.
+You can also use configuration properties to enable and use distributed tracing with the HTTP Bridge.
 Distributed tracing allows you to track the progress of transactions between applications in a distributed system.

 Note

-Use the KafkaBridge resource to configure properties when you are running the Kafka Bridge on Kubernetes.
+Use the KafkaBridge resource to configure properties when you are running the HTTP Bridge on Kubernetes.

-This procedure describes how to configure the Kafka and HTTP connection properties used by the Kafka Bridge.
+This procedure describes how to configure the Kafka and HTTP connection properties used by the HTTP Bridge.

-You configure the Kafka Bridge, as any other Kafka client, using appropriate prefixes for Kafka-related properties.
+You configure the HTTP Bridge, as any other Kafka client, using appropriate prefixes for Kafka-related properties.

 Use: